kbys-t/gym_MO/README.md

 action = np.concatenate((action, objective))
 observation, reward,, done, info = env.step(action)
 ```
-If objectives are not sent, the same types of reward as OpenAI Gym will be returned.
+If objectives are not sent, the same types of reward as OpenAI Gym will be returned basically.